 Professional development is, of course, at the top of the list, with the compensation and benefits offered, the office environment, and the technologies/languages they’d be working with, coming close behind.Aside from their salary, what most Developers valued in terms of benefits were days off and remote options.

-We spoke to a couple of students who are about to graduate from Ubiqum’s Data Analytics program, who agreed that a good company culture was essential and meant a “young, dynamic company where [they] can continue to learn”, going on to say that they look for a place “where you have a voice and a variety of interesting datasets to work with.”
+We spoke to a couple of students who are about to graduate from Ubiqum’s Data Analytics program.
+They agreed that a good company culture was essential and meant a “young, dynamic company where [they] can continue to learn”.
+They went on to say that they look for a place “where you have a voice and a variety of interesting datasets to work with.”

 And what about those who are currently working as Developers?
 How satisfied are they and why?